trustprotocol/karst/README.md

 - 'crust.backup' is your backup for chain
 - 'crust.base_url' is crust api url for chain
 - 'crust.password' is password for chain
-- 'fastdfs.max_conns' is the maximum number of connections for fastdfs
+- 'file_system.fastdfs.max_conns' is the maximum number of connections for fastdfs
-- 'fastdfs.tracker_addrs' is the addresses of trackers for fastdfs
+- 'file_system.fastdfs.tracker_addrs' is the addresses of tracker for fastdfs
 - 'log_level' can be set as debug mode to show debug information
 - 'tee_base_url' is tee base url